Understanding Workers Compensation Benefits

 Workers Comp Death Benefits

-When a person is , workers’ compensation typically pays a to that person’s surviving family members.
-Naturally, the death benefit is determined by what the worker’s current pay was, but sometimes there is already a set amount.
+When a person is killed on the job, workers' compensation typically pays a death benefit to that person's surviving family members.
+Naturally, the death benefit is determined by what the worker's current pay was, but sometimes there is already a set amount.

 What won't be covered by workers' compensation benefits?